postmanlabs/labs-docs/src/pages/docs/administration/audit-logs.md

 > __[Audit logs are available on Postman Professional and Enterprise plans.](https://www.postman.com/pricing)__

-Audit logs display events related to team management, user management, and billing.
+Audit logs display events related to your team, users, and billing.
 Team admins can review audit logs to determine:

 * When users were added to, removed from, or invited to your team
 * Which user performed a specific action and when they did so